City Homes Financial.

 *For example, if the current prime rate is 3.0%, the holder of a prime minus 0.5% mortgage would pay an interest rate of 2.5%.
 Owners of a variable rate mortgage can sometimes expect a financial benefit, but this will vary depending on the current economy.

-Your Collin Bruce Mortgage Team member can discuss the options with you to make sure you understand the risks and rewards of each mortgage type.
+OUR PREFERRED LENDERS can discuss the options with you to make sure you understand the risks and rewards of each mortgage type.

 Don’t Have the 5% Down Payment Saved Up?